-Franchise supervisor Neil was recently married and looking forward to the birth of his first child when he received the devastating diagnosis that he had a brain tumour.
-He had surgery, radiotherapy and chemotherapy.
-Despite the gruelling treatment and uncertainty over what lies ahead for him, his wife Alex and their baby daughter Annabelle, Neil continues to work and has raised thousands for the Brain Tumour Research charity.
+Business manager Neil was recently married to Alex and looking forward to the birth of his first child when he received the devastating diagnosis that he had a grade 3 astrocytoma brain tumour.
+After having surgery, he underwent chemotherapy and radiotherapy.
+Their daughter Annabelle was born in August 2017.
+Knowing that chemotherapy may have affected their chances of conceiving again, the couple were delighted to discover that Alex was pregnant again in May 2020.
+Baby Harvey was born on 6 January 2021.
+Neil continues to work and has raised thousands for Brain Tumour Research.

 The year 2016 had started off in the most incredible way.
 Neil had won an award at work and we both travelled to America for him to collect it.
 It felt as if we were on a roll as he was given a big promotion, we got married and, five months later, discovered our first child was on the way.

 Sadly, as the year drew to a close, things took a dramatic twist and then, in February 2017, Neil was diagnosed with a brain tumour.

 “I was 13 weeks pregnant, and we had only just been telling people about the baby, now we had to break the devastating news about Neil’s diagnosis.”

 It was Christmas 2016 when Neil was first taken ill.
 Out of the blue, he had a seizure in the night.
 Terrified, I phoned an ambulance, but he checked out OK and we were advised to see our GP the following day who told us to go back if it happened again.

 It was Boxing Day night when the second seizure struck.
 Again, Neil was asleep, and I woke straight away.
 We went back to the doctor in the morning and Neil was referred to a neurologist for a scan, unsure whether he was looking at a sleeping disorder or epilepsy.